anzbert/rusty_link/README.md

 Ableton Link is dual licensed under GPLv2+ and a proprietary [license](https://github.com/Ableton/link/blob/master/LICENSE.md).

 This means that this wrapper is automatically under the GPLv2+ as well.
-A copy of the license is distributed with the source code.
+See the included Licence file.

 If you would like to incorporate Link into a proprietary software application, please contact Ableton at <link-devs@ableton.com>.